J-Yhwh/Digital-Namecard/README.md

 - Native share button (iOS/Android)
 - Clipboard fallback
 - Responsive & modern design (Vue 3 + TypeScript + Vite + Tailwind)
-- Can be used on it own, or integrated with existing apps and portals via APIs
+- Can be used on its own, or integrated with existing apps and web portals/user accounts via APIs